HNoMS Uredd (P41)

-In memory of "Uredd"-submarine that was sunk in Fugløyfjorden, Nordland, Norway in 1943.

-HMS P41 was a Royal Navy U-class submarine built by Vickers-Armstrong.
+HMS P41 was a Royal Navy U-class submarine built by Vickers-Armstrongs.
 She was transferred to the exiled Royal Norwegian Navy before completion and renamed HNoMS Uredd.
 She and one of the B-class in 1940 have so far been the only Norwegian submarines to have been sunk.

 Service history

 Ordered on 11 March 1940, the submarine was laid down at the Vickers-Armstrongs shipyard in Barrow-in-Furness on 15 October 1940, and launched on 24 August 1941.

 She was transferred to Norwegian command on 7 December 1941.
 She served mostly as a patrol craft off the coast of Nazi-occupied Norway, eventually completing a total of seven successful missions for the Royal Norwegian Navy, sinking several German ships.